Zhaoyi-Yan/Shift-Net/ReadMe.md

 ```bash
 bash  scripts/download_models.sh
 ```
-The model will be download and unzipped.
+The model will be downloaded and unzipped.

 ### Train
 - Download your own dataset.